-Objective: To assess the ability to implement high-quality programs by reviewing the application of recognized standards in implementing the ENA framework in the context of HIV&AIDS.
+Objective: To assess the ability to implement high-quality programs by reviewing the application of recognized standards in implementing the ENA framework into health services.

-AREA 3: SERVICE STAND OARDS 1

-There are no service standards for implementing ENA in the context of HIV&AIDS.
-ENA in the context of HIV&AIDS service standards exist, but are not uniformly applied across the services provided and not all staff are aware of them.
-ENA in the context of HIV&AIDS service standards exist; staff are aware of the standards and are appropriately trained to apply and monitor them.
+There are no service standards for implementing ENA in the health system.
+ENA service standards exist, but are not uniformly applied across the services provided and not all staff are aware of them.
+ENA service standards exist; staff are aware of the standards and are appropriately trained to apply and monitor them.
 Standards are monitored but are not applied consistently.
-ENA in the context of HIV&AIDS service standards exist; staff are aware of the standards and are appropriately trained to apply them; monitoring reports show they are consistently adhered to.
+ENA service standards exist; staff are award of the standards and are appropriately trained to apply them; monitoring reports show they are consistently adhered to.
 1 2 3 4